 85 km to the south of Salta city lies the beautiful lake Dique Cabra Corral.
 This beautiful spot in Argentina provides entertainment for visitors of all ages, with activities appropriate for everyone from families with small children to large groups of friends.
 There are numerous attractions located at the lake like speed boating, toboggans, rafting, picnics on the coast, or at a lakeside restaurant.
 Don’t miss the opportunity to bungee jump over the water!

 2. Hike Cerro San Bernardo

-The perfect place to take a challenging and rewarding climb to the top of a small mountain is at Cerro San Bernardo.
-The hike is mostly comprised of steps, so be prepared for a 30 minute hike of stairs.
-If climbing steps isn’t your cup of tea, you can take one way or roundtrip rides on the cable car that reaches the top.
+The perfect place to take a challenging and rewarding climb to the top of a small mountain is Cerro San Bernardo.
+The hike is mostly comprised of steps, so be prepared for a 30-minute hike of stairs.
+If climbing steps isn’t your cup of tea, you can take one-way or roundtrip rides on the cable car that reaches the top.
 Grab a coffee at the cafe at the top and soak in the view of Salta city below and the surrounding mountain ranges.

-Two hours outside of downtown Salta, arrive to the Juramento River in the south of Salta Province.
-This is your opportunity to get wet and wild on the class two and three rapids.
-After an afternoon break, head over to the zipline where you will traverse over the river you just rafted on.
+Two hours outside of downtown Salta, arrive at the Juramento River in the south of Salta Province to experience a unique activity.
+When traveling to the northwest of Argentina, this is your opportunity to get wet and wild on class two and three rapids.
+After an afternoon break, head over to the zipline where you will traverse the river you just rafted on.
 The longest zipline is over 1,900 feet!